-Unit I: Introduction
+Unit I: Introduction to Economic Geography

-- i) Definition, Nature and Scope of Economic Geography, Relation of Economic Geography with economics and other branches of Social Sciences. - ii) Sectors of Economy-Primary, Secondary and Tertiary.
+- i) Definition, Nature and Scope of Economic Geography - ii) Relation of Economic Geography with economics and other branches of Social Sciences. - iii) Sectors of Economy-Primary, Secondary and Tertiary.

 Unit II: Factors of location of economic activities & models.